-The maximum width of any escutcheon is 750 mm and the maximum height is 1,200mm.
-Hang escutcheons on stainless steel lift off pintail hinges and provide captive stainless steel 8mm square quarter turn locks such that they remain part of the panel or cover when the panel or cover is removed.
-Provide two stainless steel 'D' type handles to each escutcheon.
-Provide the escutcheon plates with neat cutouts for circuit breaker handles and the like.
-Provide a continuous 12 mm wide support frame for the fixing of each escutcheon plate, including additional support where necessary to prevent panel distortion.
-Hang escutcheon plates on hinges, which allow opening through a minimum of 90 and permit the removal of the escutcheon when in the open position.
+The maximum width of any escutcheon plates is 750 mm and the maximum height is 1,200mm.
+Hang escutcheon plates on lift-off pin hinges on one side and secure on the other with fixed studs with knurled nuts or captive nuts with knurled bolts, in either case fixing is to remain part of the escutcheon when the escutcheon is removed.
+Provide chromium plated 'D' type handles to each side of the escutcheon.
+Provide removable escutcheon plates with neat cutouts for circuit breaker handles and the like.
+Provide a continuous 12 mm wide support frame for the fixing of each escutcheon plates on hinges, which allow opening through a minimum of 90 and permit the removal of the escutcheon when in the open position.